 Memoir Business – Products Generate Income

 Here is an example.
 My very first editing client wanted to publish her book herself.
 She would have bought book-production services from my company, but I did not offer that service at the time.
-As a result, she went to someone who did not know her manuscript as well as I did and who was not in as good a position to place her photographs, nor give her book the look that was consistent with the contents as we might have.
-She ended up with a less-good product than I might have provided and I ended up having to spend time and money to find another client to provide me the income that the first would have gladly sent my way.
+As a result, she went to someone who did not know her manuscript as well as I did and who was not in as good a position to place her photographs, nor give her book the look that was consistent with the contents as we at The Memoir Network might have.
+She ended up with a less-good product than I might have provided, and I ended up having to spend time and money to find another client to provide me the income that the first would have gladly sent my way.

 Both of us lost in the process.
 Of course, I subsequently developed a book production product line!